cuelang/cuelang.org/content/en/docs/usecases/datadef.md

 ### JSON Schema / OpenAPI

-JSON Schema and OpenAPI is a purely data-driven data definition standard.
+JSON Schema and OpenAPI are purely data-driven data definition standards.
 OpenAPI originates from Swagger.
 As of version 3, OpenAPI is more or less a subset of JSON Schema.
 OpenAPI is used to define Kubernetes Custom Resource Definitions.